 8 Types of Cocktail Glasses Every Home Bar Needs

-Most aspiring home bartenders have no trouble filling their drinks cabinets, but choosing cocktail glasses is often something of an afterthought.
-However, the right choice of glass can accentuate your favourite tipple just as much as a premium spirit, so it’s worth understanding your options.
+Most aspiring home bartenders have no trouble filling their liquor cabinets, but choosing cocktail glasses is often something of an afterthought.
+However, the right choice of glass can accentuate your favorite tipple just as much as a premium liquor, so it’s worth understanding your options.

 This guide covers the main types of cocktail glasses, so you’ll know how to team your next shaken or stirred concoction with the vessel it deserves.

 What are the main types of cocktail glasses?

 With these 8 essential cocktail glasses, you’ll be covered for all your favorite cocktails as well as anything your guests might request.

 Perhaps the best-known of all cocktail glasses, the martini glass isn’t just used to serve its namesake drink.
 It’s also a refined choice for gimlets, Manhattans, cosmopolitans, and Brandy Alexanders - among others.
 The conical shape keeps liquors from separating and conveniently props up skewered garnishes, while the stem prevents your hands from warming up the bowl.

 For truly iconic elegance, discover Waterford’s striking Lismore Martini glasses.

 Originally used for champagne, coupe glasses are now one of the most popular choices for chilled and strained cocktails.
 They’re similar to the martini glass but with a wider mouth that leaves plenty of room for garnishes and a more vertical sidewall beneath the rim that reduces the likelihood of a spill.